 Is animal coffee worth it?

 Though these expensive coffees certainly have fans, coffee experts don’t necessarily agree that animal coffee is better than other gourmet coffees.
 In blind taste tests, even the famous kopi luwak doesn’t outperform other high-end beans.

 Plus, there are very real ethical concerns about using animals to process coffee.
 Most kopi luwak is produced by caged civets that are force-fed the beans, resulting in nutritional and behavioral issues.
 And though the Black Ivory elephant coffee company makes a lot of claims about its social responsibility, it’s hard to say if the elephants benefit from being fed coffee beans.

 So should you run out and buy a bag of strange animal coffee?
 That’s up to you — and your wallet.
 These specialty coffee beans are incredibly expensive, ethically dubious, and questionably delicious.
 On the other hand, they are rare with flavors you probably can’t find anywhere else.
-Your call!
+It’s your call!